 Drive Home Brand Messaging

 What better way to keep the sales force inspired than by immersing them in what the brand stands for?
 That was Budweiser’s approach at the Anheuser-Busch Wholesaler Sales & Marketing Communication Meeting (SAMCOM).
 Instead of boring attendees with static presentations, the brand turned the conference into a larger-than-life activation that inspired the sales force through brand messaging.
 At the heart of its 50,000-square-foot Bud World footprint were four immersion zones that brought to life the brand’s quarterly campaign goals.
 Each zone was anchored by a mobile unit and featured a beer display, new merchandise, branded giveaways and plenty of cold brews.
-The experience offered everything from a look at Bud’s sports sponsorships, to a photo op with the famous Budweiser Clydesdales to an arcade featuring custom branded games and a signature draught bar.
-Attendees went home “bleeding Budweiser red.”
+Sales force motivators were front and center.
+From a look at Bud’s sports sponsorships, to a photo op with the famous Budweiser Clydesdales to an arcade featuring custom branded games and a signature draught bar—attendees went home “bleeding Budweiser red.”

 Members of the sales team are generally the experts when it comes to the company’s current product and service offerings, but internal events provide a prime opportunity to school them on, and generate anticipation for, what’s coming down the pike.
 At Toyota’s National Dealer Meeting, the company informed attendees that it would double down on its strategy to activate on sports- and music-related platforms.
 To that end, in addition to unveiling never-been-seen vehicle models, executives announced the brand’s powerful new sponsorships, including one for the Olympic Games and another for the popular singing competition series “The Voice.”
 Plans for new partnerships with sports properties like FIFA, NASCAR and the NFL, and music-based experiences at venues like Lolapallooza, were also revealed.
 In educating attendees on the brand’s upcoming initiatives and overall strategy, Toyota not only prepared dealers to speak to partners and customers about what the brand has in store, it sent them home pumped up about their jobs, and the brand as a whole.